Non-stop flights to Bangkok (BKK)

 Shandong Airlines: seasonal flights from Jinan (TNA) and Qingdao (TAO).

-Shenzhen Airlines (Star Alliance): year-round flights from Shenzhen (SZX) and seasonal flights from Yuncheng (YCU).
+Shenzhen Airlines (Star Alliance): year-round flights from Shenzhen (SZX) and Yuncheng (YCU).

-Sichuan Airlines: year-round flights from Chengdu (TFU), seasonal flights from Chongqing (CKG) and Haikou (HAK).
+Sichuan Airlines: year-round flights from Chengdu (TFU) and Chongqing (CKG).

 Urumqi Air: seasonal flights from Luoyang (LYA).

-Xiamen Airlines (SkyTeam): year-round flights from Fuzhou (FOC) and Xiamen (XMN).
+Xiamen Airlines (SkyTeam): seasonal flights from Changsha (CSX) and year-round flights from Xiamen (XMN).

 Non-stop flights from Japan to Bangkok

-ANA (Star Alliance): year-round flights from Tokyo (NRT) and Tokyo (HND).
+ANA (Star Alliance): year-round flights from Tokyo (HND) and Tokyo (NRT).

-Japan Airlines (Oneworld): year-round flights from Osaka (KIX), Tokyo (NRT) and Tokyo (HND).
+Japan Airlines (Oneworld): year-round flights from Osaka (KIX), Tokyo (HND) and Tokyo (NRT).

 Peach: seasonal flights from Osaka (KIX).

-Thai Vietjet Air: year-round flights from Fukuoka (FUK).
+Thai Vietjet Air: year-round flights from Fukuoka (FUK), seasonal flights from Osaka (KIX) and Tokyo (NRT).

 ZIPAIR: seasonal flights from Tokyo (NRT).